-- Impacts that would reduce the likelihood that populations of native plant or animal species would persist in or near Seattle of survival or recovery of a plant or animal species in the wild, compared to the No Action Alternative; - A substantially increased potential for tree canopy cover loss, compared to the No Action alternative; and - An appreciable increase in the delivery of stormwater contaminants to fish-bearing streams, compared to the No Action alternative.
+- Impacts that would reduce the likelihood of survival or recovery of a plant or animal species in the wild, compared to the No Action alternative; - A substantially increased potential for tree canopy cover loss, compared to the No Action alternative; and - An appreciable increase in the delivery of stormwater contaminants to fish-bearing streams, compared to the No Action alternative.

 Proposals studied in this EIS are focused on a new growth strategy, particularly housing, while employment is fairly constant across alternatives.
 For the manufacturing industrial centers, employment growth was considered in relation to plants and animals including aquatic and terrestrial species in the Seattle Industrial and Maritime Lands Final EIS, completed September 29, 2022.
-That Final EIS is hereby incorporated by reference, in particular Section 3.3 Plants & Animals.
+That Final EIS is hereby incorporated by reference, in particular Section 3.3 Plants & Animals.12